tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 ### Design

-Several SOA crates existed before `soa-rs`.
+Several SOA crates have existed since before `soa-rs`.
 These crates generate a unique container type for each SOA struct.
-Generated code is tedious to develop and maintain; `rust-analyzer` doesn't work in macros, and you can't step through the code in a debugger.
-You're also creating heaps of duplicate code, slowing down compilation.
-Trying to match the API surface of `Vec` this way is untenable.
+Generated code is tedious to develop and maintain, and each `derive` produces duplicate code, slowing down compilation.
 Instead, `soa-rs` generates only essential, low-level routines, moving most of the implementation to a generic container type, `Soa`.

-The most popular SOA crate also differs by using a `Vec` for each field, multiplying the overhead of allocation and capacity tracking by the number of fields. `Soa` minimizes overhead by managing one allocation for the collection. `soa-rs` spends most of its `unsafe` in generated code that manages pointers into this allocation for each field array.
+The most popular SOA crate creates a `Vec` for each field, multiplying the overhead of allocation and capacity tracking by the number of fields. `Soa` minimizes overhead by using one allocation for the collection. `soa-rs` spends most of its `unsafe` in generated code that manages pointers into this allocation for each field.

 ### Comparison to Zig